Ozarke/sentiment/README.md

 In this area copy windrose.html to the HTML Layout section and windrose.css to the CSS Sytling section.

 # Version
-V1.00 Intial Version.<br/>
+V1.00 intial version.<br/>
-V1.01 Added Roll to Do and Roll to Dye template.<br/>
+V1.01 added Roll to Do and Roll to Dye template.<br/>
-V1.02 Added white and grey dye, fixed colors for character sheets swing, added version attribute and new initializtion function.<br/>
+V1.02 added white and grey dye, fixed colors for character sheets swing, added version attribute and new initializtion function.<br/>
-V1.03 Added Gifts Section, Improved Config Area, Increased width of character sheet.<br/>
+V1.03 added Gifts Section, Improved Config Area, Increased width of character sheet.<br/>
-V1.04 Added tooltip for attribute level and attribute name.
+V1.04 added tooltip for attribute level and attribute name.
 Updated colors for green, purple, and orange. <br/>
 V1.05 improved set image for attributes. <br/>
-V1.06 devlopment
+V1.06 small changes <br/>
+V1.07 added ignite, roll to recover, attribute image checkbox, health max and min, swingless rolls to do have 1d6.